craftingcity/The-Known-World/Dear Bardaux.md

 The following depicts a description of your time in this place, including a, from my perception, non-graphic description of torture.

+At the end, I'll ask you to make some dice rolls.